webdigga/anttzchiro/src/landingPages/dancers-and-chiropractic.md

 ---
 Dancers ask a lot of their bodies - strength, flexibility, control, endurance.
 Whether you're training professionally or dancing for joy, it's a physically demanding art form.
 And when injuries, pain, or imbalances appear, they can get in the way of doing what you love.

-In this free article, chiropractor Hannah Emmett explores how chiropractic care can support dancers - helping to reduce injury risk, aid recovery, and improve overall performance.
+In this free article, Chiropractor Hannah Emmett explores how chiropractic care can support dancers - helping to reduce injury risk, aid recovery, and improve overall performance.
 Originally published by \*One Dance UK\*, it's a must-read for dancers, parents, and teachers alike.

 Simply fill out the form below to get immediate access to the full article.